What Causes a Black Toenail? Should You Be Worried?

 For more information or to schedule a consultation in the greater Los Angeles area, please call (877) 736-6001 or make an appointment now.

-University Foot and Ankle Institute is conveniently located throughout Southern California and the Los Angeles area as our foot doctors are available at locations in or near Santa Monica (on Wilshire Blvd.), Beverly Hills, West Los Angeles, Manhattan Beach, Northridge, Downtown Los Angeles, Westlake Village, Granada Hills, and Valencia California, to name a few.
+We are conveniently located throughout Southern California and the Los Angeles area.
+Our doctors are available at locations in or near: Santa Monica, Beverly Hills, West Los Angeles, Manhattan Beach, Sherman Oaks, Downtown Los Angeles, Westlake Village, Santa Barbara, and Valencia, California.

 Dr Gina Nalbandian Dpm